z-bj/Emojis-explosion/README.md

 This project is open to contributions and suggestions.
 Feel free to submit a pull request with any improvements or bug fixes.

-## Acknowledgments

-Thanks to GreenSock for their amazing animation library and to GitHub Pages for providing an easy way to host this project online.